 the support of an adult to read questions,

 the support of an adult to scribe a student’s answer,

 the use of a computer to write answers.

 Access arrangements are strictly controlled and monitored by the Joint Council for Qualifications (JCQ).
 Each year JCQ produce regulations that schools are required to follow when awarding access arrangements to any pupil.
 Inspectors from JCQ visit the academy each year to ensure that the regulations have been correctly adhered to.
-The regulations for 2021 can be found below:
+The current regulations can be found below: